dart-lang/site-www/src/content/web/wasm.md

 1. Serve the output: `dart pub global run dhttpd` ([docs][dhttpd])

 You can also try out this small example [here](https://github.com/mit-mit/sandbox).
-To learn more about Wasm compilation in Dart, check out the [README][].

 [WasmGC]: https://developer.chrome.com/blog/wasmgc/
 [Flutter]: {{site.flutter}}/wasm